shufo/prettier-plugin-blade/README.md

 }
 ```

+## VSCode Integration

+You can use [Prettier extension for VSCode](https://github.com/prettier/prettier-vscode) to format blade within VSCode.
+You must install this plugin as local dependencies. see https://github.com/prettier/prettier-vscode#prettier-resolution

 ## Limitation

 This plugin is based on [blade-formatter](https://github.com/shufo/blade-formatter) that does not generate ASTs with lexer, so it might be break indentation on complex blade.